Correcting Common Errors

 According to the Form 8938 instructions, a person who previously filed a Form 8938 but mistakenly provided incomplete or inaccurate information on the form can file an amended Form 8938.

-2. File Pursuant to the IRS’s Delinquent International Information Return Submission Procedures
+2. File Under the IRS’s Delinquent International Information Return Submission Procedures (DIIRSP)

 The U.S. person must file the delinquent Form 8938 and include a statement that persuasively explains why the Form 8938 is being filed late.
-Although not required by the procedures, the explanation should also reference that the Form 8938 is being filed pursuant to the “IRS’s Delinquent International Information Return Submission Procedures.”
+Although not required by the procedures, the explanation should also reference that Form 8938 is being filed under the “IRS’s Delinquent International Information Return Submission Procedures.”

-3. File Pursuant to the IRS’s Streamlined Filing Compliance Procedures: Streamlined Domestic Offshore Procedure (SDOP)
+3. File Under the IRS’s Streamlined Filing Compliance Procedures: Streamlined Domestic Offshore Procedure (SDOP)

-The IRS’s Streamlined Domestic Offshore Procedure (SDOP) is available for a resident U.S. person who non-willfully failed to file an Form 8938 and/or failed to report on a U.S. tax return income related to foreign financial account(s).
-Note that a taxpayer currently under examination is not eligible for the streamlined program.
+The IRS’s Streamlined Domestic Offshore Procedure (SDOP) is available for a resident U.S. person who non-willfully failed to file a Form 8938 and failed to report on a U.S. tax return income related to the foreign financial account(s).
+Note that a taxpayer under examination is not eligible for the streamlined program.

-In general, a taxpayer is eligible to participate in the streamlined program if his or her failure to file a U.S. tax return and/or Form 8938 was not willful.
-The streamlined program requires a participant to file federal income tax returns (or amended returns) with Forms 8938 for 3 prior years and FBARs for 6 prior years, along with a persuasive declaration (signed under penalties of perjury) attesting that his or her failure to file was not willful.
-A false certification could expose a disclosing taxpayer to potential civil fraud, Form 8938 and information return penalties, as well as criminal liability.
+In general, a taxpayer is eligible to participate in the streamlined program if their failure to file a U.S. tax return and Form 8938 was not willful.
+The streamlined program requires a participant to file federal income tax returns (or amended returns) with Forms 8938 for three prior years and FBARs for six prior years, along with a persuasive declaration (signed under penalties of perjury) attesting that their failure to file was not willful.
+A false certification could expose a disclosing taxpayer to potential civil fraud, Form 8938 information return penalties, and criminal liability.
 The IRS carefully reviews and scrutinizes every certification.

 The IRS will also impose a penalty equal to 5% of the maximum aggregate balance in the unreported foreign financial account(s) during the 3-6 year period.

-4. File Pursuant to the IRS’s Streamlined Filing Compliance Procedures: Streamlined Foreign Offshore Procedure (SFOP)
+4. File Under the IRS’s Streamlined Filing Compliance Procedures: Streamlined Foreign Offshore Procedure (SFOP)

-The IRS’s Streamlined Foreign Offshore Procedure (SFOP) is available for a nonresident U.S. person who mistakenly failed to file an Form 8938 and/or failed to report on a U.S. tax return income related to foreign financial account(s).
+The IRS’s Streamlined Foreign Offshore Procedure (SFOP) is available for a nonresident U.S. person who mistakenly failed to file Form 8938 and failed to report on a U.S. tax return income related to the foreign financial account(s).
 These procedures are also available for a nonresident U.S. taxpayer who failed to file a federal income tax return (i.e., Form 1040).
-Note that a taxpayer currently under examination is not eligible for the streamlined program.
+Note that a taxpayer under examination is not eligible for the streamlined program.

-In general, a taxpayer is eligible to participate in the streamlined program if his or her failure to file a U.S. tax return and/or Form 8938 was not willful.
-The streamlined program requires a participant to file federal income tax returns (or amended returns) with Forms 8938 for 3 prior years and FBARs for 6 prior years, along with a persuasive declaration (signed under penalties of perjury) attesting that his or her failure to file was not willful.
-A false certification could expose a disclosing taxpayer to potential civil fraud, Form 8938 and information return penalties, as well as criminal liability.
+In general, a taxpayer is eligible to participate in the streamlined program if their failure to file a U.S. tax return and Form 8938 was not willful.
+The streamlined program requires a participant to file federal income tax returns (or amended returns) with Forms 8938 for three prior years and FBARs for six prior years, along with a persuasive declaration (signed under penalties of perjury) attesting that their failure to file was not willful.
+A false certification could expose a disclosing taxpayer to potential civil fraud, Form 8938, information return penalties, and criminal liability.
 The IRS carefully reviews and scrutinizes every certification.

 5. Apply to Participate in the IRS’s Voluntary Disclosure Program (VDP)

-In general, the VDP requires a taxpayer to file 6 prior years’ amended tax returns with applicable correct international reporting forms (including Forms 8938, 5471, 8621, etc.) and FBARs, provide detailed information regarding any unreported foreign financial account(s), and pay all taxes and interest due for the 6 year period.
-In addition, the IRS imposes a civil penalty equal to 75% of the single year maximum tax liability and 50% of the single maximum aggregate balance in the unreported foreign financial accounts during the 6-year period.
-The penalties may be decreased to 20% and $10,000, respectively, in certain cases.
-Nevertheless, this program remains a potentially attractive option for a U.S. person otherwise exposed to even greater civil penalties or possible criminal prosecution.
-Our firm has handled hundreds of cases with the IRS’ various voluntary disclosure programs.
+In general, the VDP requires a taxpayer to file six prior years’ amended tax returns with applicable, correct international reporting forms (including Forms 8938, 5471, 8621, etc.) and FBARs, provide detailed information regarding any unreported foreign financial account(s), and pay all taxes and interest due for the six years.
+In addition, the IRS imposes a civil penalty equal to 75% of the single-year maximum tax liability and 50% of the maximum aggregate balance in the unreported foreign financial accounts during the 6-year period.
+The penalties may be decreased to 20% and $10,000, respectively, in some instances.
+Nevertheless, this program remains attractive for a U.S. person otherwise exposed to even more significant civil penalties or possible criminal prosecution.
+Our firm has handled hundreds of cases with the various voluntary disclosure programs of the IRS.